Download a free SMART goals printable worksheet to make your goal SMART:

 - Measurable – Break goals down into action steps.

-- Attainable (or Achievable) – Not too big, not too small.
-There should be a bit of challenge and stretch, but not so out of reach as to be unrealistic.
+- Attainable (or Actionable) – Choose actions to take.
+Goals should be just the right size, with a bit of challenge and stretch, but not so out of reach as to be unrealistic.

-- Relevant – Choose goals that are meaningful to you.
+- Relevant (and Rewarded) – Choose goals that are meaningful to you, and rewards for progress.

 - Even SMARTER goals are also Evaluated & Reviewed. – Evaluate goals to be sure they align with your values and that you are still excited by them.
 Keep your goal master list visible and visual.
 Monitor progress with Reviews: weekly, monthly, and an annual review.